benkywenk/MPI_Rayleigh_Bernard_convection/README.txt

     python3 merge.py

 This doesn't need to be done using mpiexec because then each core would produce an indentical file, so it is not needed.

+The plotting routines can be found in the 3D_plot.py and plot.py depending on whether the simulation is 3D or 2.5D.
+To run specific plots, change the plot routine to True at the top of the corresponding file.